SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 ![Production URLs for Workflow API on CF](production-urls.png)

-As we know now from [exercise 02](../02/), the Workflow APIs are protected with the OAuth 2.0 client credentials grant type.
-So in preparing for our first call, we need to gather what we need to request an access token.
-Because of how the client credentials grant type flow works, we'll be making the call in two stages:
+As we know now from [exercise 02](../02/), the Workflow APIs are protected with the OAuth 2.0 Client Credentials grant type.
+So in preparing for our first call, we need to gather what we need to request an access token to use in that flow.
+Because of how the Client Credentials grant type flow works, we'll be making the call in two stages:

-Stage 1 is requesting an access token
+- Stage 1 is requesting an access token
-Stage 2 is then using the access token in the actual call to the API endpoint
+- Stage 2 is then using the access token in the actual call to the API endpoint

 All the information we need is in our service key, which we have in the `workflow-lite-sk1.json` file.
 As you may remember, in order to obtain an access token, we need to send a request to the Authorization Server, specifically to the "token request" endpoint which is at the well-known path of `/oauth/token`.